-Economic Depression, Its Causes, and Prevention
+Economic Depression, Its Causes, and How to Prevent It

+An economic depression is a severe downturn that lasts several years.
 Fortunately, the U.S. economy has only experienced one economic depression.
 That's the Great Depression of 1929.
 It lasted 10 years.
-The decline in the gross domestic product growth rates were of a magnitude not seen since:
+According to the Bureau of Economic Analysis, the decline in the gross domestic product growth rates were of a magnitude not seen since:

 - 1930 -8.6 percent

-- 1931 -6.5 percent
+- 1931 -6.4 percent

-- 1932 -13.1 percent
+- 1932 -12.9 percent

-- 1933 -1.3 percent
+- 1933 -1.2 percent

-- 1938 -3.4 percent
+- 1938 -3.3 percent

+During the Depression, the unemployment rate dropped to 24.9 percent.
 Wages fell 42 percent.
 Total U.S. economic output fell from $103 billion to $55 billion.
 World trade plummeted 65 percent as measured in dollars.
+That was partly because of deflation.
+The Consumer Price Index fell 27 percent between November 1929 to March 1933, according to the Bureau of Labor Statistics.
 The effects of the Great Depression may still be felt today.

 The 2001 recession had some bad quarters, but no years that were negative.
-In 1991, the economy contracted 0.2 percent.
-The 1980 to 1982 recession saw two negative years: 1980 was down 0.3 percent, and 1982 was down 1.2 percent.
-During the 1973 to 1975 recession, the economy contracted 0.6 percent in 1974 and 0.2 percent in 1975.
+In 1991, the economy contracted 0.1 percent.
+The 1980 to 1982 recession saw two negative years: 1980 was down 0.3 percent, and 1982 was down 1.8 percent.
+During the 1973 to 1975 recession, the economy contracted 0.5 percent in 1974 and 0.2 percent in 1975.

-- 1945 -1.1 percent
+- 1945 -1.0 percent

-- 1946 -10.9 percent
+- 1946 -11.6 percent

-- 1947 -0.9 percent
+- 1947 -1.1 percent

-- 1949 -0.5 percent
+- 1949 -0.6 percent

+An economic depression is so cataclysmic, it almost takes a perfect storm of negative events to create one.
 In fact, many experts say that contractionary monetary policy aggravated the Depression.
 The Federal Reserve rightly sought to slow down the stock market bubble in the late 1920s.
-But once the stock market crashed, the Fed kept raising interest rates to defend the gold standard.
+But once the stock market crashed, the Fed kept wrongly raising interest rates to defend the gold standard.
 Instead of pumping money into the economy and increasing the money supply, the Fed allowed the money supply to fall 30 percent.

 Many people worry that the world could experience another economic depression.
 As long as you understand the severity of a real depression, you will see we have come nowhere close in recent years.